-Chilton staff will administer classroom referrals for offences that happen both in and out of the classroom.
+Chilton staff will administer office referrals for "minor" offences that happen both in and out of the classroom.
 These referrals serve as warnings for students to change whatever behaviors or choices they make that are not following the PBIS behavior guidelines before their behaviors or choices escalate into a more severe discipline problem.